-As far as the actual performances, I had never seen anything like it.
-It actually defied description.
+As far as the actual performances, they defied description.
+I had never seen anything like it.
 I sat there open-mouthed, unable to decide if it was appallingly bad or the most bizarrely entertaining thing I’d ever seen.

 I eventually decided on the latter.

 Now, several decades after my first exposure, I find myself disappointed not to be able to watch this year.
 Its a shame that this unique spectacle has been one of the many events which had to be cancelled due to the pandemic.
 I feel bad for the performers.

 I think this years show would have a great one.
 There was to be, as usual, a diverse cross section of songs – from kitsch and catchy, power ballads to pop songs, bizarre to tragic.
 And ironically the UK might finally have had a shot this year…

 For the record, my money would have been on Little Big from Russia with their song ‘Uno.’

 Just because it is surprisingly catchy and – well, as you can see by the video, – just a shining example of the strangeness that Eurovision embraces.

 Equally in the running for the same reasons, was the popular fav from Iceland – hotly tipped by other pundants to have been this years winner – ‘Think about things.’

 Sweden’s The Mama’s with ‘Move’ would have been a tough one to beat.
 Another Close runner up, Azerbaijan with Cleopatra.